Carmichael (Director), Kerr, Leber-Gottberg, Magness, and Park

 (The permanent faculty is supplemented by faculty from other University departments.)

-Below is an example of the Essential Studies requirements for undergraduates and the credits which may be offered during one semester of ISP.
+Below is an example of Essential Studies information and how ISP can help you fulfill credits in the various categories.
 Both a fall and a spring semester experience in the Program are offered; the total number of credits and their category distribution vary semester by semester.

 To emphasize and build connections between disciplines, all class activities and discussions are organized around a central theme.
 Class meetings include a variety of small group settings in which discussion among students is emphasized.
 In addition, students enrolled in these classes form a supportive learning community: they spend the entire semester studying the same materials together and form close relationships with each other and with the faculty team.
 The Program provides students an opportunity to hone skills such as: